 Details about federal legislation: How might you find enabling legislation for a program?

 Use the ProQuest Congressional database to find Congressional publications such as hearings.
-Search tips are at the right on the search page.
+Click to see search tips under the search box.

 How far back the database goes with fulltext varies (see http://libguides.uww.edu/aecontent.php?pid=102774&sid=2287592).
 Testimony at Congressional committee hearings, for example, should be almost comprehensive since 1994, and less comprehensive 1988-1993.
 Transcripts of discussion at hearings is selective.
 If the full text is not available within the database, copy and paste the document title into the library catalog to see if it is available in Andersen Library's Federal Documents collection.
 Older materials (especially pre 1976) may not be cataloged, so write down the SuDoc number and ask for assistance with finding it at the Reference Desk.
 If Andersen Library does not have a federal document, we may be able to find it online or request it from another UW library.